bldavies/bldavies.com/content/blog/pokenet.md

 ## Estimating species' social influence

 The structure of `net` reveals information about species' social influence.
-A simple measure of such influence is the [degree centrality](https://en.wikipedia.org/wiki/Centrality#Degree_centrality) of each species: the number of other species with which each species cohabitates.
+A simple measure of such influence is the [degree centrality](https://en.wikipedia.org/wiki/Centrality#Degree_centrality) of each species, which counts the number of other cohabitating species.
 The table below displays the species with the highest six degree centralities in the cohabitation network.

 | Species  | Type   | Degree |